cuiyongbo/hello-world/my_wiki/languages/english_notes_5.rst

 | Definition: behaving in a way that suggests one has higher standards or more noble beliefs than is the case.
 | Usage: it would be entirely hypocritical of me to say I regret it, because I don't. [伪善，道貌岸然]
 |
+| prudish
+| Definition: to be easily shocked by matters relating to sex or nudity; excessively concerned with sexual propriety.
+| Usage: the prudish moral climate of the late 19th century.
+| Usage: Older people will have grown up in a time of greater sexual prudishness. [谈性色变]
+|
+| nude [裸身]
+| Definition: wearing no clothes; naked.
+| Usage: a painting of a nude model.
+| Definition: relating to clothing or makeup that is of a color resembling that of the wearer’s skin.
+| Usage: a nude camisole under a sheer blouse. [肉色]
+|
 | begrime
 | Definition: make soiled, filthy or dirty.
 | Usage: Paint flaking from begrimed walls.